uniworld-io/pos-bridge/README.md

 ...
 ```

 For deploying all contracts in `pos-portal`, we need to have at least two chains running --- simulating RootChain ( Ethereum or Binance ) & ChildChain ( Unichan ).
-There are various ways of building this multichain setup
+There are various ways of building this multichain setConfig

 1. Migration `contracts`
 2. Start `server`